sirnicson/MySQL-RDBMS/README.md

 ## Overview

-This project involves creating a MySQL database for managing a college's administrative operations, including handling admins, teachers, students, courses, course enrollment, and grading.
-The database supports CRUD operations and allows for efficient management of courses and user roles.
+This project involves creating a MySQL database for managing a college's administrative operations, including handling admins, teachers, students, courses, course allocation, registration, and grading.
+The database was built using mysql command-line client 6.5.1 and supports CRUD operations, allowing for efficient management of courses and user roles.

 ## Features